edur409/Circumferential-Surface-Waves/CMASW_Curves_Steel_Sphere/README.md

 it is worth noting that (3.1) and (3.2) are the equations for the torsional modes (vibrations of the first class) of a sphere made up of two layers (a mantle and a core).

+## The laser ultrasound experimental discrepancy on the polar phase shift

+Royer et al. (1988) experimentally showed that instead of a polar shift of $\pi/2$, the polar shift of a surface acousic wave (SAW) on its polar passage is $\pi$, as shown in the sketch of their Figure 4 below.

 ![Royer_et_al_1988_Fig4_sketch](https://github.com/user-attachments/assets/00d1be51-e8e9-43bc-b49e-aefa2cd1baf1)

+> As it appears clearly, pulse 2 undergoes a phase shift of 180 degrees on passing through the pole.
+Such a $\pi$-phase shift is well known in optics for focused spherical waves.
+Similar results have also been reported for bulk acoustic waves.
+For surface acoustic waves, an experiment has been carried out with cylindrical waves propagating in a plane.
+A phase jump of $\pi/2$ was demonstrated.

 The dispersion curve as a function of frequency is shown below.